Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 Learn more

-I’ve reviewed our project history and can see that on March 15th at 2:45 PM, you approved the final deliverable via the client portal (approval ID #45721).
-The invoice was generated according to our agreed terms on that same day.
-I’ve attached screenshots of the approval confirmation for your reference.
+I’ve pulled our project history.
+On March 15th at 2:45 PM, you approved the final deliverable via the client portal (order ID #ABC457).
+The invoice was generated the same day per our agreed terms.
+I’ve attached screenshots of the approval for reference.

 Step 2: resolve billing conflicts